gregnazario/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 <td>6</td>
 <td>The owner of the store should only be able to withdraw a certain amount if its store has sufficient balance and is not frozen, unless the withdrawal is performed with a reference, and afterwards the store balance should be decreased.</td>
 <td>High</td>
 <td>The withdraw function ensures that the store is not frozen before calling withdraw_internal which ensures that the withdrawing amount is greater than 0 and less than the total balance from the store.
-The withdraw_with_ref ensures that the reference's metadata matches the store metadata.</td>
+The withdraw_with_ref ensures that the reference&apos;s metadata matches the store metadata.</td>
 <td>Audited that it aborts if the withdrawing store is frozen.
-Audited that it aborts if the store doesn't have sufficient balance.
+Audited that it aborts if the store doesn&apos;t have sufficient balance.
 Audited that the balance of the withdrawing store is reduced by amount.</td>
 </tr>

 <tr>
 <td>7</td>
 <td>Only the same type of fungible assets should be deposited in a fungible asset store, if the store is not frozen, unless the deposit is performed with a reference, and afterwards the store balance should be increased.</td>
 <td>High</td>
-<td>The deposit function ensures that store is not frozen and proceeds to call the deposit_internal function which validates the store's metadata and the depositing asset's metadata followed by increasing the store balance by the given amount.
-The deposit_with_ref ensures that the reference's metadata matches the depositing asset's metadata.</td>
+<td>The deposit function ensures that store is not frozen and proceeds to call the deposit_internal function which validates the store&apos;s metadata and the depositing asset&apos;s metadata followed by increasing the store balance by the given amount.
+The deposit_with_ref ensures that the reference&apos;s metadata matches the depositing asset&apos;s metadata.</td>
 <td>Audited that it aborts if the store is frozen.
 Audited that it aborts if the asset and asset store are different.
-Audited that the store's balance is increased by the deposited amount.</td>
+Audited that the store&apos;s balance is increased by the deposited amount.</td>
 </tr>

 <tr>